 those boy servants in attendance (fig.), namely Kimkara or Kongara (矜羯羅

 in Thai called

 referred to as

 Phuc Loc Tho (fig.).

-it was founded in the 1st century AD, and thus the precursor to
+chronicles, it was founded in the 1st century AD, and the precursor of

 Chao Phya rivers between the 2nd and 6th centuries, exerting strong cultural influences on the area around the Thai Central Plains.